 self.out_proj = nn.Linear(embed_dim, embed_dim)

-The forward pass follows the attention formula precisely:
+The forward pass implements the attention equation directly:

 def forward(self, x):